TIGRLab/documentation/docs/introduction/Longterm-Data-Storage.md

 ## Moving data to tape
 1. Organize all the data you want moved into a folder named `to_tape` in either your projects or scratch.
-2. Add a README file to this folder explaining the contents for any future people who might try to use or identify it.
+2. Add a README file to your folder explaining the contents for any future people who might try to use or identify it (or even just for your future self).
 3. Contact a lab employee.
 This can be anyone who works in the lab but preferentially should be Dawn (Dawn.Smith@camh.ca) or Kevin (Kevin.Witczak@camh.ca).
-Just shoot an email or slack message asking for the data to be moved to tape (include the path to your `to_tape` folder).
+Just shoot them an email or slack message asking for the data to be moved to tape (include the path to your `to_tape` folder).

 ## Retrieving data from tape
 1. **Identify what you want pulled back from tape**.
 The records for what is stored on tape can be found at `/archive/tapes`.
 User data is stored by user id under the 'users' folder and specific datasets are under the 'datasets' folder.
 Everything is organized by *date that it was packaged* and there will be .ncdu files and .sha512 files for each item.
-The .sha512 files can be used to grep for a specific file/folder if you know what you're looking for and the .ncdu files can be opened and browsed with `ncdu -f <ncdu file path here>` if you're not sure what something will be named.
-Use the arrow keys to navigate and 'q' to quit.
+The .sha512 files can be used to grep for a specific file/folder if you know what you're looking for and the .ncdu files can be opened and browsed with `ncdu -f <ncdu file path here>` if you're not sure what something will be named (use the arrow keys to navigate and 'q' to quit).
 In some cases, data packaged on a certain date may have been split into parts (large tar files don't do well on tape!).
 Usually if this is the case, there will also be a file ending with `-all.ncdu` that shows the entirety of what was packaged on that date to make it easier to find things.

 2. **Contact a lab employee with a list of files/folders you want**.
 Once you've found everything you need, send a list of files/folders to either Dawn (Dawn.Smith@camh.ca) or Kevin (Kevin.Witczak@camh.ca).
 If you can, include the the name of the .sha512 or .ncdu you found them in to make it easier on us :)

+If you're completely at sea with finding something feel free to reach out to Dawn or Kevin and they can help you locate it.

 <!-- sign-off-sheet:start -->
 <!-- sign-off-cadence:1 year -->